 like to learn more about starting a CASA program in your area, please contact Leanne Reese, Executive Director or Click Here.

-In 2020, CASA programs in Missouri, including nearly 2,000 volunteers and staff, served around 5,000 abused and neglected children.
-Volunteer advocates spent over 101,000 hours serving these children.
+In 2021, CASA programs in Missouri, including over 2,000 volunteers and staff, served more than 5,000 children who have experienced abuse or neglect.
+Volunteer advocates spent nearly 125,000 hours serving these children.
 While this is a great accomplishment, more CASA volunteers are needed.
 Last year, there were more than 14,000 of Missouri’s children in the state’s custody each day, leaving over 9,000 children without a CASA volunteer to lift up their voices.